chengxuanxie/file_collecting/README.md

 # file_collecting
-this program is to collect files with some certain extension( such as :'avi' 'txt' 'mp4' or other extensions you input)
+this program is to collect files  with some certain extension in you disk( such as :'avi' 'txt' 'mp4' or other extensions you input)